M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_5.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

 Your third homework assignment will entail working through a few tasks covering the contents discussed in this session within of a `jupyter notebook`.
-You can download it [here] (Will be up soon).
+You can download it [here](https://drive.google.com/file/d/1DTO2ufmm6u6OCYIw5M9qaDaJt94fMA7i/view?usp=share_link).
 In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials`, start a `jupyter notebook` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!

 **Deadline: 03/12/2021, 11:59 PM EST**